U.S. fuel crisis eases as pipeline returns to normal after hack

 “If customers need us for another week or three weeks, we’ll be there,” said Boyd.

-By Stephanie Kelly in New York, Jennifer Hiller in Houston, Rich McKay in Atlanta and Timothy Gardner in Bethesda, Maryland; additional reporting by Jessica Resnick-Ault, Laura Sanicola, Joe Menn and Liz Hampton; Editing by Aurora Ellis, Marguerita Choy and Chris Reese
+By Stephanie Kelly in New York, Jennifer Hiller in Houston, Rich McKay in Atlanta, Jessica Resnick-Ault in New York and Timothy Gardner in Bethesda, Maryland; additional reporting by Laura Sanicola, Joe Menn and Liz Hampton; Editing by Chris Reese and Clarence Fernandez

 Our Standards: The Thomson Reuters Trust Principles.